dmarts05/amz-tango-card-scraper/README.md

     ```bash
     poetry install
     ```
     You might need [pyenv](https://github.com/pyenv/pyenv) to install the Python version specified in the `pyproject.toml` file.
+If that's the case, run `pyenv install 3.11.3` before running the previous command.
+Also, check out the [Poetry documentation about pyenv](https://python-poetry.org/docs/managing-environments/) for more information.
 5. Activate the virtual environment:
     ```bash
     poetry shell